Sequence (game): Strategy

-Each corner of the board has a "Free" space that all players can use to their advantage.
-This space acts as if it has a chip of each color on it at all times.
+Each corner of the board has a "Free" space that all players can use to their advantage at any time.

 To form rows, chips may be placed vertically, horizontally or diagonally.
 Each complete row of five (or four and a free corner space) is counted as a sequence.
 Sequences of the same color may intersect, but only at a single position.

 Sequence rules dictate no table talk or coaching between team members and a precise order in which hands must be played (card, chip, replace card).
-If a player forgets to replace a card on their turn and if any of the other players points it out then, they cannot make it up in a later one and must continue playing the game with a reduced number of cards.
+If a player forgets to replace a card on their turn and if any of the other players points it out (by calling out 'jhampus') then, they cannot make it up in a later one and must continue playing the game with a reduced number of cards.

 In a two-player or two-team game, the sequences required to win the game can be made to overlap with each other, resulting in two sequences formed by nine chips instead of ten.
-This is because the rules explicitly state that players may use any one of the chips from their own first sequence as part of a second one.
+This is because the rules explicitly state that players may use any single chip from their own first sequence as part of a second one.
 A straight row of nine chips also counts as two sequences.

 Winning

 The game ends when a player or team completes a set number of sequences.
 In a two-player or two-team game, the number of sequences needed to win is two, while in a three-player or three-team game, only one sequence is needed to win the game.

 If no one in the end manages to make the target number of sequences, the game ends in a draw.

-If a player makes a sequence of 8 in a row.
-The game ends.